 A mid-century modern kitchen is one for homeowners looking for a classic yet on-trend kitchen.
-The style is flexible and able to be mixed and matched with other design preferences such as classic, traditional, and modern.
-In addition, mid-century modern kitchen design colors and materials can easily be mixed with newer materials and more contemporary styles.
+The style is flexible and can be mixed and matched with other design preferences, such as classic, traditional, and modern.

-What is Mid-century Modern Kitchen?
+What is a Mid-century Modern Kitchen

 Mid-century modern design became popular during the 1940s, following the Second World War, and has been considered a timeless style since.
 With so many young families building and buying their first homes after the war, the design reflects the booming economy and optimistic outlook.